7oSkaaa/Udemy-Website/README.md

 - The Course Page is the page that contains the courses, it contains the header, the main content and the footer.

 - Your can see the Course Page of any course by clicking on the course card.
-  - But unfortunately, the course page of the first course of python is the only available one because the data isn't available.

 - The website is responsive, you can see the website on any device.